Liu-haoyue/NER-Net/README.md

 # NER-Net
-Official repository for the CVPR 2024 paper, "Seeing Motion During Nighttime with Event Camera”
+Official repository for the CVPR 2024 paper, "Seeing Motion at Nighttime with an Event Camera”

 Coming soon!